r-alekseev/Insider/Versions/0.1/README.md

 # Insider
-Insider is a library exporting application state and metrics.
+Insider is a .Net Core package exporting application state and metrics.

 UI is a simple web page with `state` and `metrics` tables.

-It supports integration with [Profiler](https://github.com/r-alekseev/Profiler) for collecting metrics.
+Insider supports integration with [Profiler](https://github.com/r-alekseev/Profiler) for collecting metrics.

 ## Design